 How is property tax calculated for an ADU in California?

 A new assessment for your accessory dwelling unit is added to the existing assessment for the property.
 This approach is commonly referred to as a “blended assessment.”
 This means that when it is time to assess your post-build property, only your ADU will be examined and your primary house will not be reassessed.
 Thus, the original value of your home will not be touched, and only the ADU value will add on.

 How much does an ADU increase property taxes in California?

 Generally, property tax rates on ADUs are in the range of 1-1.5% on the build cost.
 So, for example, if the construction cost of your additional unit is $300K, you might expect to pay around $3,000 in additional taxes per year.
 Be sure to consult with a tax professional to confirm the impact in your specific scenario with a California ADU property tax adjustment.

-Throughout California, newly constructed ADU are assessed at market value as of the date of completion.
-Typically, assessors will use the cost of construction to value the new ADU.
-Often assessments value the improvements at “wholesale” costs, e.g. considerably owner than it actually cost to build the ADU.
+Throughout California, newly constructed ADUs are assessed at market value as of the date of completion.
+Typically in the San Diego area, assessors will use the cost of construction to value the new guest house.
+Often assessments value the improvements at “wholesale” costs, e.g. considerably lower than it actually cost to build the guest house.

-When will my ADU’s value be added on to my taxes?
+When will the value of the ADU be added on to my taxes?

 All municipalities must notify the County Assessor’s Office whenever building permits are issued.
 After the reassessment for new construction has been completed by the assessor’s office, the property owner is notified in writing of the new assessment.
 Since changes are reflected on the next regular property tax bill, it can take up to a year to run through the process before the new tax assessment becomes active.